naturalatlas/tilestrata/README.md

 ### Integrate with [Express.js](http://expressjs.com/) / [Connect](https://github.com/senchalabs/connect)

-TileStrata comes with middleware for Express that makes serving tiles from an existing application really simple, eliminating the need to call `listen` on `tileserver`.
+TileStrata comes with middleware for Express that makes serving tiles from an existing application really simple, eliminating the need to call `listen` on `strata`.

 ```js
 var tilestrata = require('tilestrata');